 Yet another possible subconscious influence could have been a knowledge of the endless permutations that arise from the four letters in the genetic code.

 And the last example of a subconscious influence was the break with symmetry that occurred in architecture in the Victorian era.
-The deadly symmetry of ages past was overturned for a much loser organization of parts.
+The deadly symmetry of ages past was overturned for a much looser organization of parts.

 Mohr was a Jazz musician (tenor-sax and oboe) from 1957 to 1961.
 In 1960 he turned briefly to action paintings until he came under the influence of Bense’s information aesthetics in 1961.
 In 1962, living in Barcelona, his palette turned exclusively to black and white.
-Between 1964 and 1967 he studied at the Ecole des Beaux Arts in Paris.
-Experiments in geometric themes lead to hard edge painting.
+Between 1964 and 1967 he studied at the Ecole des Beaux-Arts in Paris.
+Experiments in geometric themes lead to hard-edge painting.
 It was in 1969 that Mohr started drawing with a computer.

-In ’72 he began producing sequential computer drawings and then computer generated animations.
+In ’72 he began producing sequential computer drawings and then computer-generated animations.
 In 1977 he introduced Diagonal-Paths into his work.